NNPDF/nnpdf/doc/sphinx/source/get-started/git.md

 [https://github.com/NNPDF](https://github.com/NNPDF).

 In order to work on the NNPDF code, you will need to be able to push code to the NNPDF repositories.
-To be able to do this, your ssh keys should be installed in one of GitHub or GitLab.
+To be able to do this, your SSH keys should be installed in one of GitHub or GitLab.
 In particular:

-* You should add your valid ssh key(s) to your GitHub account.
+* You should add your valid SSH key(s) to your GitHub account.
 You can do this by following the instructions [here](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account).

-* If you have a valid CERN account, you should [login](https://login.cern.ch/adfs/ls/?SAMLRequest=fZFdT8IwFIb%2Fyu56NbqOQaDZliwQExI0BtQLb8xZKdDYtbPnzI9%2F74ZRMTHcNu%2FznLfn5AiNbWXV0dFt9EunkaIKUQcy3i28w67RYavDq1H6frMu2JGoRcn5wZCFeqR0cCN15F2PIIdewwcjV2BtDeqZRcteaRwMvl%2Fa%2BoNxPzDs9sgtchatlgV7mkE2niqAWGTzWZyJtI5huhOxqOvJTCsxVknWRxE7vXJI4KhgaSLmcTKPRXonpnKSyMnskUUPfanT3HSUsOi9sQ7lUK9gXXDSAxqUDhqNkpTcVtdr2QclfP%2F%2FHGkvM23w5JW3rMyHtDy1C%2BX%2F28r5eSb%2FOsFN71wtb7016iOqrPVvi6CBdMEodJpFVz40QJdbDC9mF%2B9PUUkBHBrtiPHya%2BTfQ5ef) and add the public ssh key(s) from your computer.
+* If you have a valid CERN account, you should [login](https://login.cern.ch/adfs/ls/?SAMLRequest=fZFdT8IwFIb%2Fyu56NbqOQaDZliwQExI0BtQLb8xZKdDYtbPnzI9%2F74ZRMTHcNu%2FznLfn5AiNbWXV0dFt9EunkaIKUQcy3i28w67RYavDq1H6frMu2JGoRcn5wZCFeqR0cCN15F2PIIdewwcjV2BtDeqZRcteaRwMvl%2Fa%2BoNxPzDs9sgtchatlgV7mkE2niqAWGTzWZyJtI5huhOxqOvJTCsxVknWRxE7vXJI4KhgaSLmcTKPRXonpnKSyMnskUUPfanT3HSUsOi9sQ7lUK9gXXDSAxqUDhqNkpTcVtdr2QclfP%2F%2FHGkvM23w5JW3rMyHtDy1C%2BX%2F28r5eSb%2FOsFN71wtb7016iOqrPVvi6CBdMEodJpFVz40QJdbDC9mF%2B9PUUkBHBrtiPHya%2BTfQ5ef) and add the public SSH key(s) from your computer.

-* If you do not have a valid CERN account, you should send your public ssh key(s) to Stefano Carrazza and he will add them for you.
+* If you do not have a valid CERN account, you should send your public SSH key(s) to Stefano Carrazza and he will add them for you.

 ### GitHub development workflow